-Students must meet with an APP faculty researcher at the institution of choice who is willing to be their supervisor for the 2023 internship.
+Students must meet with an APP faculty researcher at the institution of choice who is willing to be their supervisor for the 2024 internship.
 Student and faculty members are required to jointly develop a research proposal for submission to the program.

-Once the student and supervisor have met, the applicants must contact Dr. Alexandra Pedersen, the McDonald Institute's Business Development Officer, at admin@mcdonaldinstitute.ca to discuss their project.
+Once the student and supervisor have met, the applicants must contact admin@mcdonaldinstitute.ca to discuss their project.
 Please use "CDI Program - [LAST NAME]" as the subject line when reaching out.
-Informing the Business Development Officer of your application is not a guarantee of acceptance, rather supportive guidance to ensure all eligibility criteria are met and questions about the application process are answered.
+Informing McDonald Institute of your application is not a guarantee of acceptance, rather supportive guidance to ensure all eligibility criteria are met and questions about the application process are answered.

 Together, the student and faculty member co-fill the application form.
-Students are required to attach an unofficial transcript to the application and submit the forms as a single PDF document by 4pm EST on Friday January 20, 2023.
+Students are required to attach an unofficial transcript to the application and submit the forms as a single PDF document by 4pm EST on Friday January 19, 2024.